 As much as we love a properly baked Neapolitan pizza, sometimes we are happy to eat a pie smothered with sauce, coated with melted cheese and topped with Italian sausage.
 When that’s our mood, Santucci’s in the Italian Market is our go-to spot in Philadelphia.

-Beyond a consistently crunchy crust and top quality sausage, Santucci’s pulls away from the pizza pack for two reasons.
-Not only does Santucci’s make rectangular pies instead of the standard round shape, they also add a slightly sweet tomato sauce on top of the cheese.
+Beyond its consistently crunchy crust and tasty sausage, Santucci’s pulls away from the pizza pack for two reasons.
+Not only does Santucci’s make rectangular pies instead of the standard round shape, but they also add a slightly sweet tomato sauce on top of the cheese.
 The results may look strange but the taste gets our thumbs up.

 Santucci’s has multiple locations.
 We frequented the Italian Market location at 901 S 10th Street, Philadelphia, PA 19147, USA.

 Like many cities, Philadelphia has a thriving brunch scene with bustling weekend crowds that willingly wait hours for a table.
 When we lived in Philly, our favorite brunch go-to was Morning Glory Diner for its breakfast fare and a chill vibe as well as the short two-block walk from our house.
 When we weren’t in our neighborhood, we liked to eat lemon ricotta pancakes at Cafe Lift and traditional New Orleans fare at the Khyber.

 Until recently, bagels were good but not great in Philly.
 That all changed with several bagel shops opening in town, with our favorites being Knead Bagels and Philly Style Bagel.
 Both of these bagel shops serve top quality bagels with a twist – think togarashi bagels at Knead Bagels and bagels made with beer at Philly Style Bagels.

 Philly Style Bagels